alrojo/EEG_DauwelsLab/README.md

 Cool tip: use `nvidia-smi` to see usage.

 Cool tip: In the .theanorc file you specify the device.
 Setting device=gpu0 will make it use gpu numbered as 0, whereas device=gpu1 will make it use device 1.
-Using this will allow you to run multiple scripts simultanously.
+Using this will allow you to utilize multiple GPUs concurrently.

 Cool tip: during "testing" the script, you will generate metadata files.
 You are probably not interested in these.
 To remove, do as follows.